-Other fees to be aware of are shipping fees (for getting the unit) as well as activation and early-termination fees.
+Other fees to be aware of are shipping fees (for getting the unit to your home) as well as activation and early-termination fees.
 With companies that charge an activation fee, you should always ask if they will waive the fee.
-Many companies offer month-by-month payment plans, so you don't have to worry about cancellation fees, but it varies between companies.
+Many companies offer month-by-month payment plans, so you don't have to worry about cancellation fees, but it varies among companies.

 Help & Support

 Although you typically have direct access to company representatives with many of the systems, sometimes you may need help troubleshooting hardware or software.
 Companies should offer ways to contact them through phone or email.
 You should also look for services that offer their user manuals and other reference documents online, in case you lose your documentation.